nanjeshgowda/HackerRank--SQL/README.md

-My SQL queries for the HackerRank SQL Practise.
+My SQL queries for the HackerRank SQL Practise..